-The Houston SaberCats re-signed Zach Pangelinan for his third Major League Rugby season with the club.
-The 31-year-old fullback is 5’8′, and 195 lbs.
+The Houston SaberCats re-signed Zach Pangelinan for his fourth Major League Rugby season with the club.
+The 31-year-old fullback/wing is 5’8′, and 195 lbs.

 It was soccer that he gravitated to early in his sporting career.
 In 2004 he played for Guam’s Under-18s Soccer team.
 From 2005-2008 he played for Guam Shipyard Football Club, winning the Guam League titles four times from 2005-2006.
 He made six appearances for the Guam National team and scored four goals between 2005-2008.
 He played in the East Asian Cup in both 2005 and in 2008.
 He also played in the AFC Challenge Cup in 2008.